jssteinberg/some-makeup/src/routes/style/+page.md

 It corrects and improves the minimal necessary default CSS:

-1. Up to date browser normalizing.
+1. Up to date browser normalizing of the bare necessities.
 2. Responsive rules for small screen-sizes including universal `border-box` to prevent overflow and make styling intuitive, and otherwise prevent overflowing content with `hyphens`, `overflow-wrap` and specific element rules.
 3. Fix the elements that disrupts typographic rhythm.
 4. Intuitive `cursor` values for usability.